Zindua

 Plans & channels

 Free starts with WhatsApp OTP.
 Upgrade for email API and higher WhatsApp quotas.
-Same POST /v1/send on every plan.
+Same POST /api/v1/send on every plan.

 PlanEmail APIWhatsAppWhatsApp quota